EURO GOVT-Italy rallies as ECB backstop trumps political crisis

 By William James

-LONDON, March 6 Italian government bond yields fell on Wednesday as investors put their faith in the European Central Bank's ability to prevent inconclusive elections from driving Italy into full-blown crisis.
+LONDON, March 6 Italian government bond yields fell on Wednesday as investors put their faith in the European Central Bank's ability to prevent indecisive elections driving Italy into full-blown crisis.

 Investors bought back Rome's bonds for a second consecutive session despite expectations that attempts to form a coalition will fail, and with the country's president considering appointing a technocrat government.